zeus-fyi/zeus/zeus/iris_programmable_proxy/v1beta/RoutingProcedures.md

 Order of ETL Operations:

-1. the elements in the TransformSlice will run the ETL operations in the order they are listed and the results will be passed to the aggregates or otherwise next processing step
+1. The elements in the TransformSlice will run the ETL operations in the order they are listed and the results will be passed to the aggregates or otherwise next processing step
-2. the elements in the AggregateMap are then passed to the next step, eg. if the aggregate map has a max aggregate, it will pass the endpoints meeting the max value reference point to the next step, and discard the rest
+2. The elements in the AggregateMap are then passed to the next step, eg. if the aggregate map has a max aggregate, it will pass the endpoints meeting the max value reference point to the next step, and discard the rest

 ```go